kartof0nix/pipr-qwest/doc/common/event_queue.md

 1. **Setup**: Creates an asynchronous test using `pytest-asyncio`.
 Registers a simple handler for an event type (`test_event`).
 2. **Event Handling**: Tests if the handler processes events pushed into the queue.
 3. **Unregistering**: Verifies that after the handler is unregistered, subsequent events of the same type are not processed.

----

-This test ensures the core functionality of the event queue system, validating event pushing, handler execution, and proper unregistration.
-Let me know if you'd like refinements!